 Specialist – they are community association specialists – they know the lingo and the laws.
 A person in management usually has a community association management professional designation.

 Tools – the service will offer the best industry software with features that makes the board’s job easier and unit owners happy.

 Additional Services – some will provide mailing and administrative support, when combined with financial tasks the board will save time by having over 55% of the work of operating a community done.

 Cost– you will save over 50% of the cost of “full management”.

 Cost – It’s not free like having a volunteer do all the work.

 Location – the company probably is not located in your town.
 The services will be provided online and remotely (owner payment questions answered over the phone, financial reports emailed to the board, etc.) but this also helps keep the costs reasonable.

-There are 5 options available to help the board with its Financial Management.
+There are 5 options available to help the board with its condo financial, HOA financial and community Financial Management.
 Each of them have pros and cons to consider.
 Remember when making your choice, instead of using lowest price, let your guide be what will make the unit owners happy and what will reduce the board’s workload while still knowing the community’s money is safe.